-Unfortunately, the company started having cash-flow problems.
-To secure a berth in a Select ‘N Save package, even the biggest clients had to pay postage in advance, but CMT was not a good manager of such monies.
+Unfortunately, the company started having cash-flow problems–lots of them.
+To secure a berth in a Select ‘N Save package, even the biggest clients had to pay postage in advance, but CMT apparently was not a good manager of such monies.
 Quaker Oats filed a lawsuit, alleging that “Quaker funds may have been converted to CMT’s own use and comingled with CMT’s own funds.”

-CMT settled that suit for $844,000, and gave Quaker a security interest in 18-million of “the most recently added consumer names, with mailing addresses and appended demographic, psychographic and product usage data.”
-Then CMT decided it might as well do the same thing with its printer, Webcraft, to which it owed $1.4-million: it gave Webcraft printer a copy of the database.
+CMT had to settle that suit for $844,000, and to give Quaker a security interest in 18-million of “the most recently added consumer names, with mailing addresses and appended demographic, psychographic and product usage data”–in essence, its mailing list.
+Then CMT decided it might as well do the same thing with its printer, Webcraft, to which it owed $1.4-million: it gave the printer a copy of the database.
 Webcraft filed suit, seeking to turn its physical possession of the database into full legal possession.
 Why not?
 It was paying storage charges on 97 tractor-trailers filled with tons of CMT circulars.

 The only option for CMT was bankruptcy.
-Albert Togut, the lawyer for the creditor’s committee, had to unravel it all, and there was little precedent to go on because the courts were not used to evaluating the value of databases.
+Albert Togut, the lawyer assigned by the creditor’s committee, had to unravel it all, and there was little precedent to go on because the courts were not used to evaluating the value of “data assets.”
 Fortunately, the CMT leaders were willing to assist in the setting of a price.
 They presented as an impartial expert, Donald W. Binns, who sent a resume to the court saying that “I possess the necessary skills and expertise which have developed over the last 15 years.”

 In addition, Binns helped the National Rifle Association build its database.
 And he and a partner put together the JC Penney Age File, with exact dates of birth on 45-million people.
 JC Penney itself made crude use of this asset, sending a birthday mailing saying, “It’s your 41st birthday.”

-In 1966, by which time the firm was being run by McIntyre’s sons, they were approached by John Kluge, the German-born founder of the Medtromeia TV network, who was trying to create a multi-media empire.
+In 1966, McIntyre’s sons, who were now running the company, were approached by John Kluge, the German-born founder of the Medtromeia TV network, who was trying to create a multi-media empire.
 They sold it to him, and he renamed it.
-Later, the company was spun off, and it was now eager to buy the remains of CMT at a good price.
+Later, Metromail was spun off and became one of the Big Three data compilers, the others being Donnelley Marketing and R.L.
+Polk.
+It was now eager to buy the remains of CMT at a good price.
 The $3.5 million deal had lucrative employment contracts thrown in for Wolf and Andrew Goldstein.